CaptrID is built around a few core concepts. Understanding these will help you navigate the platform and make the most of its features.

 | Capturer | Photo capture on assigned sessions only | Mobile app (iOS/Android) |

-Coordinators have configurable permissions — Organisation Admins can grant additional capabilities like managing Master Lists, applying ChangeSets, or managing card templates from the Organisation Settings screen.
+Coordinators have configurable permissions — Organisation Admins can grant additional capabilities like managing Master Lists, syncing changes to Master Lists, or managing card templates from the Organisation Settings screen.